ACINQ/eclair/README.md

-  peers       |                                               | list existing local peers channels    |                                               | list existing local channels channel     | channelId                                     | retrieve detailed information about a given channel allchannels |                                               | list all channels that have been announced allnodes    |                                               | list all nodes that have been announced receive     | amountMsat, description                       | generate a payment request for a given amount send        | amountMsat, paymentHash, nodeId               | send a payment to a lightning node send        | paymentRequest                                | send a payment to a lightning node using a BOLT11 payment request
+  peers       |                                               | list existing local peers channels    |                                               | list existing local channels channel     | channelId                                     | retrieve detailed information about a given channel allnodes    |                                               | list all known nodes allchannels |                                               | list all known channels receive     | amountMsat, description                       | generate a payment request for a given amount send        | amountMsat, paymentHash, nodeId               | send a payment to a lightning node send        | paymentRequest                                | send a payment to a lightning node using a BOLT11 payment request